Monsters: The Lyle and Erik Menendez Story: Critical response

 Metacritic, which uses a weighted average, assigned a score of 47 out of 100 based on 12 critics, indicating "mixed or average" reviews.

-Critics praised the one-shot episode "The Hurt Man" for its emotional depth and Cooper Koch's performance, but expressed mixed reactions to the season's overall tone and its use of the Rashomon effect, a narrative technique that presents events through conflicting perspectives.
-In his review for Vanity Fair, Richard Lawson praised the episode as "a formal wonder, bold in its simplicity", and described Koch's performance as "[blazing] with ache and fury, wholly selling a story of how trauma has unmoored one young man from both himself and reality."
-However, Lawson critiques the season's overall inconsistency, observing that while "The Hurt Man" evokes empathy, subsequent episodes cast doubt on Erik's credibility and portray the brothers more cynically.
+Critics primarily praised the one-shot episode "The Hurt Man" for its emotional depth and Cooper Koch's performance, but expressed mixed reactions to the season's overall tone and its use of the Rashomon effect, a narrative technique that presents events through conflicting perspectives.
+In his review for Vanity Fair, Richard Lawson praised "The Hurt Man" as "a formal wonder, bold in its simplicity", and described Koch's performance as an emotionally powerful portrayal of Erik's trauma and detachment from reality.
+However, Lawson criticized the season's overall inconsistency, arguing that while the episode evokes empathy for Erik, subsequent episodes cast doubt on his credibility and portray the brothers more cynically.
 This tonal shift, according to Lawson, undermines the impact of the episode and makes it disconnected from the rest of the season.
-Inkoo Kang of The New Yorker also highlighted "The Hurt Man" as "some of Murphy's most moving and startling work in ages", but critiqued that the remaining episodes "attempt to reconcile the horror of abuse with the horror of the brothers' retributive violence".
+Inkoo Kang of The New Yorker similarly singled out "The Hurt Man" as "some of Murphy's most moving and startling work in ages", while criticizing the remaining episodes for attempting to reconcile the alleged abuse suffered by the brothers with their retaliatory violence.